vtnguyen7/bongo-cat/README.md

 # Command-Line Bongo Cat

 An animated bongo cat which responds to keypresses from the comfort of your own terminal.
+Perfect for distracting you while typing reports and coding.

 ![bongos go brrrr](images/bongocat.gif)